 Common stock, stock options or other equity instruments issued to non-employees (including consultants) as consideration for goods or services received by the Company are accounted for based on the fair value of the equity instruments issued (unless the fair value of the consideration received can be more reliably measured).
 The fair value of stock options is determined using the Black-Scholes option-pricing model and is periodically re-measured as the underlying options vest.
 The fair value of any options issued to non-employees is recorded as an expense over the applicable vesting periods.

-The following table summarizes stock option activity for the three months ended March 31, 2015:
+The following is a schedule summarizing employee and non-employee stock option activity for the three months ended March 31, 2016: